IMF-Info/IMF/README.md

-# IMF
+# IMF Database
-Data for IMD
+Stores all the data for the IMF.
+Basic user information, and rating changes are stored here.